 Price that has moved away from moving averages is always going to come back to them whether above or below.
 RSI will also alert you to a stock being oversold or overbought.

-When a stock is overextended it sill correct itself.
+When a stock is overextended it will correct itself.
 These are the clues traders look for and pay attention to.
 If you want to be a successful trader, you’ll learn to as well (bookmark our stocks lists page which is updated daily).